genesiscommunitysuccess/docs/versioned_docs/version-2022.4/05_operations/02_commands/01_server-commands.md

 This enables you to set a sequence number for a table.
 ALternatively, you can perform a bulk change of sequence numbers for a whole csv file (for example, a file that you have exported using either `GetNextSequenceNumbers` or `GetSequenceCount`).

 `SetSequence` must only be run when the system processes have been stopped.
-After running `SetSequence` - like all processes that write to the table - you need to [restart the server](../../../operations/commands/server-commands/#startserver-script).
+After running `SetSequence`, you need to [restart the server](../../../operations/commands/server-commands/#startserver-script).

 ### Syntax